 “You didn’t hear me calling?”
 I asked, voice trembling, brushing tangled hair from my face.

-“I heard… something.
-But I didn’t want to interrupt.
-I thought maybe… you were just arguing,” he said, though it rang hollow.
+“I heard something… but I didn’t want to get involved.
+I thought maybe you were just arguing,” he said, though it sounded empty, devoid of real concern.

 We agreed she would accompany me home.
-Jack stood at the doorway, arms spread wide, determined not to let me leave.
+As I tried to reach my belongings in my room, Jack blocked the entrance, standing in the doorway, arms spread wide, determined not to let me leave.
 Tamara stood firm on the other side, her voice steady, pleading as though speaking to someone teetering over a cliff.
-After tense minutes, he relented.
+After tense minutes, he finally relented.

 I grabbed my few belongings.
 We fled.
 I contacted Jack’s parents, explaining his violence.
 They arrived at Tamara’s house, silent, perhaps unwilling to fully accept what their son had done, and helped move my things to temporary safety.
 Jack pleaded, desperate, lost, begging me not to leave.